ithaker/BOT-O-MAT/README.md

 ## Issues
 The code runs within the localhost server and tunnels successfully to the alexa skills build; however, once called, ngrok displays a "500 internal server eroror."

+To-Do:
+- Add responsive tasks for the robots to do
+- Read out updated task list as tasks are completed

 ## Technologies
 Project is created with:
 * Flask